Fathers & Sons // The Patrol Series

 Navigation + Emergency Comms

-Cell service is essentially nonexistent in Panthertown Valley.
-Standard calls and texts will not work.
+Cell service in Panthertown Valley is light and sporadic depending on where you are in the park.
+Don't count on it for calls or navigation.
 I will be running GPS navigation for the group — you do not need to download apps or carry a GPS device.
 You're welcome to bring your phone and follow the trail on your own screen if you'd like, but it's not a requirement.

 For emergencies: I will be carrying satellite-capable emergency communications. iPhones 14 and later also have built-in satellite SOS — if you have one, it will work even without cell service.
 But you don't need to rely on it.
 Emergency contact capability is covered at the group level.